MetOffice/dagrunner/README.md

         }
 ```
 We see that the processing step callable is provided via the 'call' of the node attribute dictionary.
-It's value is (callable, callable_keyword_arguments).
+It's value is `(callable, callable_keyword_arguments)`.
 This 'callable' can be a python module dot path, callable function or even a class.

 ### Execute our graph with our chosen scheduler

 Here we provide our edges and settings (nodes) and choose the 'single-threaded' scheduler.

-We could have constructed the `networkx.DiGraph` ourselves and passed this instead (in fact that would be preferrable).
+We could have constructed the `networkx.DiGraph` ourselves and passed this instead (in fact that would be preferable).
 Alternatively, as with the 'plugins',
 we could also have provided a python dot module path to our networkx graph or to a callable that returns it.
 ```python
 from dagrunner.execute_graph import ExecuteGraph